larrytheliquid/scotrubyconf/1-intro.md

 language, not arbitrary reuse according to conventions

-if you are serious about testing, it's hard to go back to any language that can't semantically encode tests after dependent types... especially so elegantly in 2 lines of code... it is beautiful
+if you are serious about testing, it's hard to go back to any language that can't semantically encode tests as proofs after dependent types... especially so elegantly in 2 lines of code... it is beautiful

 i've been working on an agda project for 2 months that i haven't